mrbrandao/lola/README.md

 # Lola - Loading Lazy Contexts

-A tool to manage AI context as installable modules for LLM assistants.
-Lola implements **lazy context loading** - a meta-programming technique for optimizing LLM workflows through modular, on-demand context injection.

-## What is Lola?

 Lola lets you package AI contexts (personas, workflows, scripts, templates) into reusable modules that can be shared and installed across projects.
 Instead of writing monolithic prompts, you build modular, efficient AI programs.

 **Think of it this way:**

 - The LLM is a **non-deterministic CPU**
 - Your prompts are the **assembly language**
 - Lola modules are **libraries** that get loaded only when needed
 - Context injection is **lazy loading** for AI instructions

 ## How Lazy Context Loading Works

+To manage AI context as installable modules for LLM assistants, Lola implements **lazy context loading** - a meta-programming technique for optimizing LLM workflows through modular, on-demand context injection.

 Traditional approach: Load everything into a massive prompt